vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Transfers can be set up to happen only once, or can happen repeatedly.

 :::info
 Set up transfers with your Vega wallet using the command line.
-Find out how in the [transfers guide](../tutorials/transferring-assets.md).
+Find out how in the **[transfers guide](../tutorials/transferring-assets.md)**.
 :::

 #### Transfer limits